Writing a Script For a Presentation: Why It Is So Important

 When creating an Internet Video or Virtual Event at VirtualStudio.TV a script is the golden ingredient, in fact it’s the glue that brings everything together!
 It’s also the one that’s guaranteed to save you money because a well written script makes a video easy to produce and edit live, instantly eliminating the need for any potentially expensive post editing costs.

-We use autocue (referred to as Tele-prompt in the USA) in our green screen studio in Cambridge.
+We use autocue (referred to as Tele-prompt in the USA) in our studio in Cambridge.
 The beauty of using autocue is that you don’t have to be trained to read from it ‘naturally’.
 As long as your script is written in your ‘natural’ language, sounding yourself while using autocue isn’t difficult.
 (With a little practice you’ll be amazed how easy it is!)
 You can also use autocue to mark pause points and highlight words for emphasis within your script.
-Combined properly, a well written script and autocue is a great combination for Presentation Videos and live Virtual Events.
+Combined properly, a well written script and autocue is a great combination for Presentation Videos.

 Using posh language and big words that you wouldn’t normally use is what will make you appear stuffy when making a speech, especially if you deliver it using an autocue.
 Instead, use short sentences and keep grammar to an absolute minimum.
 (We don’t speak in grammatical terms, nor do we speak in massive paragraphs either.)
 Basically, keep it simple and do it well.
 Have confidence in what you’re saying.
 You don’t need to make it sound complicated and you don’t need to justify yourself throughout your presentation.